 Even if you are in isolation, find ways to stay connected.
 Lean on technology, if you have it, to reach out to people you trust and who can appreciate the ups and downs of being human in these times.

 Stick to your daily routine as much as possible: take a shower, get dressed and stick to a general schedule.

 You should also exercise, eat healthy food and sleep regularly, the WHO has urged, telling the public to “pay attention to your own needs and feelings” during these stressful times.

 Consuming endless amounts of news about COVID-19 can ramp up your anxiety.
 Set times during the day to check in on developments, and pay attention to news and information from trusted sources to help you prepare and stay safe.

 How can I help others?

-Counterintuitively, the best way to help others and society at large right now is to isolate yourself, stay home as much as possible and avoid the unintentional spread of the virus.
+Counterintuitively, the best way to help others and society at large right now is to isolate yourself, stay home as much as possible — even as states and cities make moves to open up public life and commerce — and avoid the unintentional spread of the virus.
 You’ll be helping everyone, particularly those in the highest-risk groups and health care workers.
-The virus will also likely stress our health systems, and take a financial toll on a number of people — here are some things you can do in your community now.

-— Compiled by Laura Santhanam, Isabella Isaacs-Thomas, Molly Finnegan, Erica R. Hendry, Gretchen Frazee and Dorothy Hastings
+— Additional reporting by Isabella Isaacs-Thomas, Erica R. Hendry, Gretchen Frazee and Dorothy Hastings.